Smelling Good and Looking Back

 And just to make it more complicated, it might all come down to what time of the month you spy a lovely lady or a handsome gent.
 There's evidence that women become more attuned to certain traits in men during the most fertile times in their menstrual cycles; specifically, women tend to respond more strongly to potential suitors when they're ovulating, and men, in turn, tend to find women more attractive during the same period, even when the men don't know the lady's cycle.
 One interesting study even found that exotic dancers tended to receive much higher tips at their most fertile points of the month [source: Canning].

 Want to learn more about love?
-We've got plenty of links on the next page to get you started.
+We've got plenty of links below to get you started.